 If the patient is older and healthy, simple outpatient supportive measures can be taken with fluids and nebulized albuterol.
-In-patient management usually follows if the patient meets the following criteria of respiratory distress, low O2 sats less than 92 %, dehydration or poor caloric intake, born at less than 34 weeks of maturity or are less than 3 months old, parents who cannot handle a sick child, underlying disease.
+In-patient management usually follows if the patient meets the following criteria of respiratory distress, low O2 sats less than 92%, dehydration or poor caloric intake, born at less than 34 weeks of maturity or are less than 3 months old, parents who cannot handle a sick child, or an underlying disease.

-Prophylaxis treatment involves a monoclonal antibody palivizumab, which blocks the F protein leading to prevention of viral infection and replication.
+Prophylaxis treatment involves a monoclonal antibody palivizumab, which blocks the F protein leading to the prevention of viral infection and replication.
 It is given during the RSV seasons and generally for patients who are less than 2 years of age or immunocompromised.
 Pediatric patients who have undergone bone marrow and organ transplants are at risk for cerebral infection.

 Aspergillus is a group of common molds that infect children and immunocompromised adults.
 On light microscopy, it will show septated hyphae at 45 degree angles.
 There are two main categories of aspergillosis infection, non-invasive and invasive.